David Chiu

 Connecting to the Remote Server

-Using the Terminal (Shell) and VS Code Editor
+Using the VS Code Editor

 Setting up Git and Github